pronovic/setup-poetry/README.md

 # setup-poetry

 Shared GitHub Action to install and set up the [Poetry](https://python-poetry.org/) build tool for [Python](https://www.python.org/).
 It is available in the [GitHub Marketplace](https://github.com/marketplace/actions/setup-and-install-poetry) at no cost.
+Poetry >= 1.8.0 is supported.

 ## Design

 This action is similar to [snok/install-poetry](https://github.com/snok/install-poetry), but it takes a slightly different approach.
 It is also more opinionated, offering access to fewer of Poetry's underlying configuration options in favor of typical defaults.
-Poetry >= 1.8.0 is installed using `pipx`, which is now the recommended installation method.
+Poetry is installed using `pipx`, which is now the recommended installation method.

 When using this action, the Poetry runtime, cache, and configuration directories as well as the project virtual environment are always created within the GitHub Actions workspace.
-Poetry is installed and configured under `.poetry` and the virtualenv is created under `.venv`.
-This has implications for some tools; for instance, you may need to configure code formatters like Black to ignore these two directories.
+Poetry is installed and configured under `.poetry`, and the virtualenv is created under `.venv`.
+This has implications for some tools; for instance, you may need to configure code formatters like [black](https://pypi.org/project/black/) and [isort](https://pypi.org/project/isort/) to ignore these two directories.

 Unlike with the snok action, you are required to specify a version of Poetry to install.
 The action will never install the latest version of Poetry by default.
 You may also specify a list of Poetry plugins to install.